Find Trade Colleges

 The states with the most job growth for Sheriff or Deputy Sheriff are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Salary for a Sheriff or Deputy Sheriff
+What is the Average Salary of a Sheriff or Deputy Sheriff

-The typical yearly salary for Sheriffs and Deputy Sheriffs is somewhere between $35,750 and $101,620.
+Sheriffs and Deputy Sheriffs make between $35,750 and $101,620 a year.

 undefined